 Recount?
 Voters nix school bond by 3 votes

 How close is close?
 Try voters nixing Saugatuck Public Schools’ $39.94-million bond request Tuesday 1,044 “no” votes to 1,041 “yes.”
-Totals were not yet certified as of press time Tuesday night.
+Totals were uncertified as of press time Tuesday night.
 A recount is possible, even likely.

 Preliminary totals showed Saugatuck township and city approving the measure, meant to remodel and improve facilities, 467-405 respectively.
 Douglas voters turned it down 283-241, as did Laketown peers 160-118.